Paul Ryan: Not ‘necessary’ to bring up bill to protect Mueller

 “First of all, I don't think he should be fired,” Ryan reiterated.
 “I think he should be left to do his job, and I don't think they're really contemplating this.
 We’ve had plenty of conversations about this.
 It's not in the president's interest to do that.
 We have a rule of law system.
 No one is above that rule of law system.”

-Ryan’s comments arrive the same week that White House press secretary Sarah Huckabee Sanders said President Trump believes it’s within his power to fire Mueller, the former FBI director who is leading the investigation into Russian attempts to interfere in American elections, among other matters.
-Lawmakers on both sides of the aisle have been adamant that the president should not take the step to remove the special counsel.
+Ryan’s comments came days after White House press secretary Sarah Huckabee Sanders said President Donald Trump believes it’s within his power to fire Mueller, the former FBI director who is leading the investigation into Russian attempts to interfere in American elections, among other matters.
+Lawmakers on both sides of the aisle have been adamant that the president should not remove the special counsel.

-Ryan's interview also came just as another former FBI director, James Comey, who President Trump fired last May, embarks on a media tour to promote his new book, which makes assertions that Trump is “unethical” and “untethered to truth and institutional values.”
+Ryan's interview also came just as another former FBI director, James Comey, who Trump fired last May, embarks on a media tour to promote his new book, which asserts that Trump is “unethical” and “untethered to truth and institutional values.”

 Asked whether he believes Comey is a man of integrity, Ryan responded, “as far as I know,” but resisted answering further questions about him.